Takeuchi-Schneider equivalence and calculi for homogeneous spaces of Hopf algebroids: Introduction

 \subsection{Notation}

 Throughout this paper, we fix a commutative unital ring $\Bbbk$ and an associative unital $\Bbbk$-algebra $R$.
 The category of $\Bbbk$-modules is denoted by ${}_\Bbbk\mathcal{M}$, while the categories of left $R$-modules, right $R$-modules, and $R$-bimodules are denoted by ${}_R\mathcal{M}$, $\mathcal{M}_R$, and ${}_R\mathcal{M}_R$, respectively, and likewise for any other ring.
 We use the unadorned symbol $\otimes$ for the tensor product of $\Bbbk$-modules, while $\otimes_R$ denotes the $R$-balanced tensor product.
 Finally, by $\RRe:=R\otimes R^\mathrm{op}$ we mean the enveloping algebra of $R$.
-Actions on a module, be it left or right, are usually denoted just by juxtaposition but can be equivalently written, in some cases, by a central dot $\cdot$ when we think this adds to readability.
+Actions on a module, be it left or right, are most of the time denoted just by juxtaposition.

 \addtocontents{toc}{\SkipTocEntry}